Makthum/Makthum.github.io/_posts/2017-04-01-Immutable-Integers.md

 #### Can you use Increment operator with Integers ?

 This again raises a valid question so how in the world is increment operator working with Integer objects.
-Increment operator is supported starting from Java 7 and before that it is not supported
+Increment operator with Integers is supported starting from Java 7 and before that it is not supported

 ``` java